 Career opportunities

-• Document and reporting on client progress
+- Documenting and reporting on client participation and progress to support leisure‑related goals

 What to expect as a therapeutic recreation professional